realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/06_chapter.md

 **Shortest path and pydeck key.** Without a unique key on the pydeck chart, changing the selected zones doesn't clear the old path from the map.
 Set the key to include the zone names: `key=f"map_{from_zone}_{to_zone}"`.

-**Aggressive Neo4j health checks.** Calling `driver.verify_connectivity()` on every render creates a new connection to Neo4j on every 3-second refresh.
+**Aggressive Aura health checks.** Calling `driver.verify_connectivity()` on every render creates a new connection to Aura on every 3-second refresh.
 Check instead whether the driver object is `None` and reconnect only when necessary.

 **current_zone vs home zone.** The zone activity chart must read `current_zone` from `vehicle_positions`, not `zone` from the `vehicles` table.
 The home zone is static; current zone reflects where the vehicle actually is right now.